Adroiti/docs-for-code-review-tools/RuboCop/Style-ParallelAssignment.md

-Pattern: Parallel assignment
+Pattern: Use of parallel assignment

 Issue: -

 ## Description

 Checks for simple usages of parallel assignment.
+Parallel assignment is less readable than separate assignment.

 This will only complain when the number of variables being assigned matched the number of assigning variables.

 ### Example